 In Hungary, only banks licensed by the Supervisory Authority are entitled to receive deposits and other funds from the public and to provide for their own account.

 Under a deposit account contract, the depositor may deposit a certain amount of money with the bank, and the bank undertakes to accept the money and to repay the same amount at a later date with interest.

-- the funds not collected upon maturity shall be converted into a deposit of indefinite period; and
+- The funds not collected upon maturity shall be converted into a deposit of indefinite period.

-Although the Civil Code identifies only fixed and non-fixed terms, in market practice a distinction is made between deposit accounts on the length of the term of the deposit, the interest rate provided, and the break fees to be incurred in case of early termination, among others.
-The deposits for non-fixed terms are usually simple payment accounts, where the account holder bank provides interest.
+Although the Civil Code identifies only fixed and non-fixed terms, in market practice a distinction is made between deposit accounts on the length of the term of the deposit, the interest rate provided and the break fees to be incurred in the case of early termination, etc. The deposits for non-fixed terms are usually simple payment accounts, where the account holder bank provides interest.